Anyrainel/NRBot/README.md

     - `darkdaily`: clears all specified daily dark lairs.
     - `dungeon`: farms specified dark dungeon for memoirs.

+If you see "device not ready" error, try to run `adb devices` to start the adb daemon.

 ## Scripts

 Currently NRBot has 3 scripts.